samuel-book/samuel_examples/README.md

 * Onset during sleep (all are then labelled as having imprecise onset times)
 * Stroke Severity (NIHSS)
     Stroke severity is sampled separately for ischaemic and non-ischaemic strokes
-* Atrial fibrillation coagulant (all with a diagnosis of atrial fibrillation)
+* Atrial fibrillation coagulant (all also given a diagnosis of atrial fibrillation)

 Stroke teams have been anonymised, and all stroke teams have 500 artificial patients generated.